Irisisawesome2333/blog-scraper/README.md

 ### Set up virtual environment (optional but recommended)

-It is recommanded to use an [virtual environment](https://python.land/virtual-environments/virtualenv) to isolate packages from the global environment.
+It is recommended to use a [virtual environment](https://python.land/virtual-environments/virtualenv) to isolate packages from the global environment.

 ```bash
 python -m venv .venv